zentures/sequence/README.md

 [![GoDoc](http://godoc.org/github.com/strace/sequence/sequence?status.svg)](http://godoc.org/github.com/strace/sequence/sequence)

-`sequence` is a _high performance sequential semantic log parser_.

-* It is _sequential_ because it goes through a log message sequentially and does not use regular expressions.
-* It is _semantic_ because it tries to extract meaningful information out of the log messages and give them semantic indicators, e.g., src IPv4 or dst IPv4.
-* It is a _parser_ because it will take a message and parses out the meaningful parts.
-* It is _high performance_ because it can parse 100K+ messages per second without the need to separate parsing rules by log source type.
+`sequence` is a _high performance sequential log parser_.
+It _sequentially_ goes through a log message, _parses_ out the meaningful parts, without the use regular expressions.
+It can achieve _high performance_ parsing of **100,000 - 200,000 messages per second (MPS)** without the need to separate parsing rules by log source type.

 **`sequence` is currently under active development and should be considered unstable until further notice.**

+**If you have a set of logs you would like me to test out, please feel free to [open an issue](https://github.com/strace/sequence/issues) and we can arrange a way for me to download and test your logs.**

 ### Motivation